The quality of the synthesis method and instruments used for the synthesis influences the final yield!

-The amount of product theoretically possible from any particular synthesis is determined by the quality of the synthesis itself, generally done on an automated synthesizer.
-The coupling efficiency of the synthesis is very important.
-At Bio-Synthesis we do our best to optimize this efficiency using modified programming and paying special attention to reagent preparation.
-The results of a drop in coupling efficiency of just a few percentage points on the yield can be devastating.
+At Bio-Synthesis we do our best to optimize this efficiency using modified programs as well as paying special attention to the preparation of all reagents employed.
+However, a drop in coupling efficiency of just a few percentage points can lower the actual yield dramatically.

 For example, a synthesis of a 30mer (which requires 29 couplings) with an average coupling efficiency of 99%, theoretically yields 75% of product (0.9929).
-That same synthesis at 98% efficiency will have a maximum yield of only 55%.
-That one percent difference costs nearly half of the material.
+However, the same synthesis at a 98% efficiency will have a maximum yield of only 55%.
+That one percent difference in effciency costs nearly half of the material.
 Consider the difficulty of making a 70 mer.
 Even at 99%, the best one could hope for is 50% yield.
-At 98% it becomes an abysmal 25% yield.
+At 98% it becomes an much lower yield of 25%.

 Modified reagents often have poor coupling efficiencies for a variety of reasons.
 It is not unusual for a reagent to have a coupling efficiency as low as 90%.

-After synthesis, the oligonucleotide is deprotected with base.
-With simple oligonucleotides this presents little difficulty, as long as the deprotecting reagents are fresh.
+After synthesis, the oligonucleotide is deprotected with the treatment of a base.
+For simple oligonucleotides this presents little difficulty, as long as the deprotecting reagents are fresh.
 However, particular modifications require deprotecting conditions so mild that the bases are not fully deprotected.
 In most cases, some damage occurs to the bases themselves, but particularly to dye labeled compounds.
-These side reactions all result in loss of yield.
+These side reactions will all result in a lower yield.

-Depending on the quality of the synthesis, purification can be the step where the most yield is lost.
+Depending on the quality of the synthesis, purification can be the step where the most of the yield is lost.
 A high quality synthesis will have only a moderate amount of impurities to remove, allowing a larger cut of the product peak.
 Moderate and poor syntheses will have more contaminating fragments that will crowd into the product peak, requiring a tighter cut to obtain an acceptable purity.
-Regardless of the quality of the synthesis, the overall process of purification is costly to yield.
-Upwards of 50% of the theoretical yield will be consumed in many preparaions for a wide variety of reasons.
+Regardless of the quality of the synthesis, the overall process of purification will result in a lower overall yield.
+Upwards of 50% of the theoretical yield will be consumed in many preparations for a wide variety of reasons.
 Oligonucleotides that are partially deprotected and those containing degraded or damaged dyes often share enough properties with the product to make purification difficult.
 In some cases, the modifications on an oligonucleotide will cause the product to co-elute with shorter fragments, which is the case with unprotected primary amine modified oligonucleotides.
-The requested purity makes a considerable impact on yield.
+The requested purity makes a considerable impact on the yield.
 The difference in delivered product between a final purity of 90% and 95% can be several fold.

 Here is a hypothetical synthesis to illustrate how yield is affected.
-We will return to the example of the 30mer described above, but add the following: it has a 5' dye and a 3' quencher.
-This hypothetical dye is only available as a succinimidyl ester, therefore requiring post-synthesis conjugation to a 5' amino labeled oligonucleotide.
-The 3' quencher in this case is a support bound reagent from which the synthesis begins, requiring no further chemistry.
-The oligonucleotide is further modified with three modified bases, each of which couple at 93% in this example.
+We will return to the example of the 30mer described above, but add the following: it has a 5'-dye and a 3'-quencher attached.
+This hypothetical dye is only available as a succinimidyl ester, therefore requiring post-synthesis conjugation to a 5'-amino labeled oligonucleotide.
+The 3'-quencher in this case is a support bound reagent from which the synthesis begins, requiring no further chemistry.
+The oligonucleotide is further modified with three modified bases, each of which in this example couple at 93%.
 The amino linker couples with an efficiency of 95%.

 The protecting group on the amino group is left on to improve the purification of the amino labeled intermediate prior to conjugation.
 Without it, the amino labeled oligonucleotide will elute with the failure sequences on HPLC.
 It is common to lose 10% of this group prior to purification during deprotection and work-up, lowering our yield to 0.40 μmole.

-We would consider this an excellent yield for a highly modified compound like this.
+This yield is considered as an excellent yield for a highly modified compound like this.
 Yields of 20-40 OD260 units for compounds of this sort are much more common.
 The losses described can easily be compounded by many different factors, some completely out of our control (mostly construct/sequence issues) and some within our control (level of training, routine maintenance).
-A compound with high Guanosine content can cause the loss of at least half of the material if it has secondary structure that makes purification difficult.
+A compound with high Guanosine content can cause the loss of at least half of the material if it has a secondary structure that makes purification difficult.
 Also, recall that a day with higher than usual humidity can result in the loss of a third of the product right from the onset of the synthesis by dropping coupling efficiency just one percentage point.